jexchange-defi/jex-router-pools/README.md

 # How to add a pool

-**Note that pools from JEXchangeDefi, xExchange, OneDex and VestaDEX are automatically added to the DEX aggregator.**
+**Note that pools from JEXchangeDefi, xExchange, OneDex, AshSwap and VestaDEX are automatically added to the DEX aggregator.**

 **No configuration is required for these pool.**